gazaskygeeks/code-academy/technical-tasks.md

 # GSG Code Academy Selection Process Technical Tasks

-In order to be considered for an interview, you must complete the following assignments.
+In order to be considered for an interview, **you must complete the following assignments**.
 The coding section is by far the longest section, and will take some time to complete.

 **You should not expect to complete this in one sitting!** You should work at it consistently for a few hours a day, and you should be able to complete within 8 weeks.